AiXpand/tsclient/README.md

 Call for Projects No. 2, Innovative Technological Project, Competition 2022, Call Code: POC/1033/1/3/Stimulating the Demand for Innovation in Enterprises through R&D Projects Conducted by Individual Enterprises or in Partnership with R&D Institutes and Universities, Aiming at Process and Product Innovation in Economic Sectors with Growth Potential.

-We express our gratitude for the funding and support that made this research and de
+We express our gratitude for the funding and support that made this research possible.

 ## Usage